AcademySoftwareFoundation/xstudio/docs/build_guides/linux_generic.md

 ### Modify the CMakePresets.json file

 Open the CMakePresets.json file (which is in the root of the xstudio repo) in a text editor.
 You must look for the entry "Qt6_DIR" and modify the value that follows it to point to your installation of the Qt SDK.
 Specifically, you need to point to a directory named 'Qt6' which is in a directory named 'cmake', which is in a directory named 'lib'.
-For example, on MacOS where user Mary Jane downloaded Qt into her home folder the entry should look like this:
+For example, if user Mary Jane downloaded Qt into her home folder the entry should look like this:

     "Qt6_DIR": "/home/maryjane/Qt/6.5.3/gcc_64/lib/cmake/Qt6",